 Stress can be divided into two main groups, acute and chronic stress.
-Both forms are shown to affect the immune system, which can trigger rheumatic diseases.
+Both forms have been shown to affect the immune system, which can trigger rheumatic diseases (stress and rheumatic disease).
 Research shows post-traumatic stress can trigger both Rheumatoid arthritis og Systemic Lupus (SLE)

-- Increased circulation means that the immune system to a greater extent recognizes foreign substances such as bacteria and viruses by increased antigen processing and presentation.
-However, there is also an increased risk of autoimmune reactions and rheumatic inflammation (reference: Pontgratz G, Straub RH, 2014)
+Stress and rheumatic disease: Increased circulation means that the immune system recognizes foreign substances such as bacteria and viruses to a greater extent through increased antigen processing and presentation.
+However, this also increases the risk of autoimmune reactions and rheumatic inflammation (reference: Pontgratz G, Straub RH, 2014)

-- It is shown that psychosocial stress for example by talking in front of a meeting causes stress reaction with increased cortisone and adrenaline in the blood.
-In addition, the immune cells react with increased (NFkB) activity so that anti-inflammatory drugs (proinflammatory cytokines) increase
+It has been shown that psychosocial stress, for example by speaking in front of an assembly, causes a stress reaction with increased cortisone and adrenaline in the blood.
+In addition, the immune cells respond with increased (NFkB) activity so that pro-inflammatory (proinflammatory cytokines) increase.

 Persistent stress, for example, among people caring for chronically ill relatives, causes the immune system to produce increased amounts of inflammatory agents (pro-inflammatory cytokines) that trigger inflammation (via interleukin-6) (reference: Kiecolt-Glaser JK, Prescher KJ, 2003).
 In addition, the hormone system between the hypotalamus-pituitary-adrenocortical can be overstimulated in such a way that errors can occur in the immune system and rheumatic diseases are triggered

 Not everyone's immune system responds equally to stress.
 Data suggest that genetic differences determine the degree of hormone secretion triggered by stress (reference: Cole SW, Arevalo JM, 2010)